 The last condition is known as the no-arbitrage condition (recall that we had this equation in the case of sequential markets as well).
 To see why this is a necessary equation in the equilibrium, note that an agent can either save in the form of capital or through Arrow securities.
 However, these two choices must cost the same, which implies Condition 5 above.
 Remark 7 Note that in the SME version of the household problem, in order for households not to achieve infinite consumption, we need a no-Ponzi condition.
 Such condition is $$\lim{t \to \infty} \frac{a_t}{\prod{s=0}^t R_s} < \infty.$$ This is the weakest condition that imposes no restrictions on the first order conditions of the household's problem.
 It is harder to come up with its analogue for the recursive case.
-One possibility is to assume that a' lies in a compact set A, or a set that is bounded from below.4 6.2 An International Economy Model with Shocks We revisit the international economy model studied before and we now add country-specific shocks.
-Let z_1 and z_2 represent productivity shocks in country 1 and 2, respectively.
+One possibility is to assume that a' lies in a compact set A, or a set that is bounded from below.
+6.2 A Stochastic International Economy Model We revisit the international economy model studied before and we now add country-specific shocks.
+Let $z_1$ and $z_2$ represent productivity shocks in country 1 and 2, respectively.
 The aggregate state variables are now the productivity shocks, the aggregate stocks of capital in each country, and the amount of shares owned by country 1 in the mutual fund.
-We must specify $\mathcal A$ such that the borrowing constraint implicit in $\mathcal A$ is never binding.
 The problem of an household in country i is: